aneto0/MARTe2/Docs/User/source/tutorial/mass_spring/datasources/mass_spring_ds_1.rst

 These mechanisms typically involve buffering the data in memory and writing it to the file asynchronously on a separate thread (which may be allocated to a different CPU core).

+In this example data is stored into a CSV file, which can be easily opened with a spreadsheet software or plotted with any plotting tool (e.g. `gnuplot <https://www.gnuplot.info/>`__).
+The configuration of the ``FileWriter`` DataSource is shown in the following listing.

 .. literalinclude:: /_static/tutorial/Configurations/MassSpring/RTApp-MassSpring-18.cfg
     :language: c++
     :lines: 919-934